melissed99/snake-game/README.md

 The Arduino and the display will be wired the exact same as how we did it for Assignment 2.

+Sources/References:
+- Used our assignment 2 part 1 solution as base code to develop this game.
+- Other documents such as that for the touchscreen testing, and (WHATEVER ELSE?) were also used as reference to develop this game.

 Accessories:
 1 x Arduino Mega Board (AMG)
 1 x Joystick